 This post contains affiliate links.
 You can read more in my disclosure policy.

 Pine cone Christmas trees really are a simple project to make.
 The first step is to collect (or buy) some pine cones.
 You are looking for pine cones that are decent size.
 Although, you could make them as miniature ones but you won’t end up with as many decorations.
 If you live down South and don’t have pine cones following in your back yard, most craft stores will sell them – especially around the holidays.
+If you are buying pine cones, I recommend buying pine cones that are at least 3 inches tall, like these pine cones.

 After you collect your pine cones, paint the tips of the pine cones.
 You can do this in a couple ways depending on how you want your finished trees to look.